flexera-public/policy_templates/cost/google/unutilized_ip_addresses/README.md

 # Google Unutilized IP Addresses

+## Deprecated

+This policy is no longer being updated.
+The [Google Idle IP Address Recommender](https://github.com/flexera-public/policy_templates/tree/master/cost/google/idle_ip_address_recommendations/) policy should be used instead.

 ## What it does

 Checks Google for Unutilized IP Addresses and deletes them after approval.